nikitaeverywhere/LightPivotTable/readme.md

         [ , showRowNumbers: true ] // show the row number in first column
         [ , enableListingSelect: true ] // enable listing selection, true by default
-        [ , showListingRowsNumber: true ] // show rows number in listing and tables if paginated },
+        [ , showListingRowsNumber: true ] // show rows number in listing and tables if paginated [ , rowCount: 5 ] // number of rows to show.
+Use lp.setRowCount(N) to change rowCount.
+Manual lp.refresh() needed to apply.
+    },
     lp = new LightPivotTable(setup);